basecamp/kamal/README.md

     - RAILS_MASTER_KEY
 ```

+Then edit your `.env` file to add your registry password as `MRSK_REGISTRY_PASSWORD` (and your `RAILS_MASTER_KEY` for production with a Rails app).

-Now you're ready to deploy a multi-arch image to the servers:
+Now you're ready to deploy to the servers:

 ```
-RAILS_MASTER_KEY=123 MRSK_REGISTRY_PASSWORD=pw mrsk deploy
+mrsk deploy
 ```

 This will: